If it's in the News, it's in our Polls. Public opinion polling since 2003.

 In surveys last week, this is what America told Rasmussen Reports:

-- President Biden ended the polling week with a daily job approval of 44%.
+- President Trump ended the polling week on Friday with a daily job approval of 50%.

-- Thirty-five percent (35%) of Likely U.S. Voters think the country is heading in the right direction.
+- Forty-eight percent (48%) of Likely U.S. Voters think the country is heading in the right direction.

 Visit the Rasmussen Reports home page for the latest current polling coverage of events in the news.
 The page is updated several times each day.